0xridwanobafunso/0xridwanobafunso/README.md

 ## Hi there 👋

 I build software that scale using the industry battle-tested engineering principles and approaches.
 I care a lot about clean code, architecture, performance, testing and many more.
 Ridwan is always eager to learn new technology stack to improve his knowledge and career.
-My Resume can be found below.
-Explore it.

 ### Biography